wheeldogg/jekyll-nuritas-presentation/_site/0000/01/01/welcome.md

  - How I believe my experience and background is a good fit.
  - Data analytics tools and key competencies.
 - 3.Ideas: <!-- .element: class="fragment" -->
- - Ideas that may be of interest to the team and examples of incorporating new technologies and processes in previous roles
+ - Ideas that may be of interest to the team and examples of incorporating new technologies and processes in previous roles.

 </small>